KiltedCode/khandaria-campaign/characters/other.md

 all around bad guy
 lead adventuring group to a vault, locked `Faleor` and `Beltirn` inside, then attempted to assassinate the `Khan Magnus` with arrows from vault
 later found with tribes moving to attack Khanhold, had been leader in town before abandoned, killed by `Khan Magnus` in dragon form
-brought body back to Ur'gench to be questions, was raised as undead before questioning, dusted
+brought body back to Ur'gench to be questions, was raised as undead before questioning secretly by `Korin`, dusted

 `Subatai`
 Qublan